neodix42/ton/README.md

 ```
 More examples for other platforms can be found under `assembly/nix`.

 ## Running tests

 Tests are executed by running `ctest` in the build directory.
 See `doc/Tests.md` for more information.

+## Updates flow

+* **master branch** - mainnet is running on this stable branch.

+  Only emergency updates, urgent updates, or updates that do not affect the main codebase (GitHub workflows / docker images / documentation) are committed directly to this branch.

+* **testnet branch** - testnet is running on this branch.
+The branch contains a set of new updates.
+After testing, the testnet branch is merged into the master branch and then a new set of updates is added to testnet branch.

+* **backlog** - other branches that are candidates to getting into the testnet branch in the next iteration.

+Usually, the response to your pull request will indicate which section it falls into.

+## "Soft" Pull Request rules

+* Thou shall not merge your own PRs, at least one person should review the PR and merge it (4-eyes rule)
+* Thou shall make sure that workflows are cleanly completed for your PR before considering merge